 JJ Berry Smith Doctoral Supervision Award

-Two inaugural JJ Berry Smith Doctoral Supervision Awards are awarded to an active faculty member who, over a minimum of a fifteen year period, has demonstrated excellence in graduate supervision at the University of Toronto.
-The Faculty of Medicine was recognized by awards in 2013 (inaugural year) and 2014 and by the President’s Teaching Award, 2014
+JJ Berry Smith Doctoral Supervision Awards are awarded to an active faculty member who, over a minimum of a fifteen year period, has demonstrated excellence in graduate supervision at the University of Toronto.
+Recipients receives a JJ Berry Smith Supervisory Award Certificate, their name on a plaque housed at the School of Graduate Studies, as well as a SGS Conference or Travel Grant to be awarded by the recipient to support a current doctoral student.
+The following Faculty of Medicine professors were winners in 2013 (inaugural year), 2014, 2018, and 2019.

-Professor Brenda J. Andrews has been a faculty member in the Department of Molecular Genetics since 1990, and is currently the Director of the Donnelly Centre for Cellular and Biomolecular Research and Chair of Banting and Best Department of Medical Research.
+Inaugural JJ Berry Smith Doctoral Supervision Awards was won by Professor Brenda J. Andrews.
+Professor Andrews has been a faculty member in the Department of Molecular Genetics since 1990, and is currently the Director of the Donnelly Centre for Cellular and Biomolecular Research and Chair of Banting and Best Department of Medical Research.
 Prof. Andrew’s achievements are unparalleled as a scholar in life sciences and as a mentor of young scientists.
 During her time as a faculty member at the University of Toronto she has supervised 23 doctoral students, many of whom have gone on to excellent careers in both academia (University of British Columbia, University of Ottawa as well as University of Toronto) and outside academia (Senior Research Associates, Lab and Project Managers, Science writers).

 Brenda has created a highly productive research program which attracts excellent life sciences students.
 The students are exposed to solving important questions in several areas of cell-cycle regulation at the molecular level using state of the art automated genetic platforms and high through-put cell biology platforms.
 Her work is well funded and her publications are of high impact with many of her students prominently featured as first and second authors.